analytically/capsulecrm-java/README.md

 Java 6 or later.
 A Capsule CRM account and token.

-### Using with SBT

-Add this dependency to your project's `build.sbt` or `project/Build.scala` file:

-    "uk.co.coen" % "capsulecrm-java" % "1.0.1"

 ### Using with Maven

 Add this dependency to your project's POM file: